 As for the roundhouses discovered, excavations and geophysical assessments have shown in excess of 43 platforms, which clearly suggests that as a settlement only a small area was actually used for habitation.
 Curiously, in the centre of the site, two roundhouses were found.
 What was the purpose of these two fairly isolated huts?
 Were they the homes of the ruling elite of the hillfort?
 Perhaps they had a ceremonial purpose, long lost to the heather and soil.

-During the summer of 2008, while CPAT were undertaking an archaeological dig within the enclosure, close to the Bronze Age burial mound, and found an inscribed rock.
+During the summer of 2008, while CPAT were undertaking an archaeological dig within the enclosure, close to the Bronze Age burial mound, an inscribed rock was found.
 Rather surprisingly, the inscription was from the early 20th century and read thus,

 ‘Carlyle D.Chamberlain, Canadian Army, Prospect, Kentucky, USA’.

 The CPAT appealed for information, and after reading of the find, a Canadian journalist contacted Chamberlain’s grandson, who was able to provide the background to the inscription.